rebazp/P2RPSLSGame/README.md

 ## Testing

 I have played this game with multiple options to see if it works as intended.
 From my testing I haven't stumbled upon any problems with the game.
-It the computer picks a random option everytime and follows the rules on who won and lost.
+The computer picks one random option everytime and follows the rules on who won, lost or draw.

 The game works on different platforms and is adaptive and responsive.